Kotambail-Hegde/Masquerade-Source/README.md

   - 4-scanline_timing.nes

 #### Known Issues (other than the ones mentioned above)
+- PAL timings are not supported (only NTSC is supported as of now)
 - Unable to boot Dragon Warrior III
 - Fails many of the DMC tests
 - Fails many of the Accuracy coin tests